 Analysis of Lightenings VIII

 In the first lines of ‘Lightenings VIII’ the speaker begins by placing the story in “Clonmacnoise”.
-This monastery is at the centre of the poem, as are the monks who are praying within it.
+This monastery is at the center of the poem, as are the monks who are praying within it.
 The “annal” or records of the year, contained the events set out in the text.

 The speaker describes how on this particular occasion the monks were “at prayers” in the “oratory” or small, private chapel.
 It was there, in the intimacy of this space, that a “ship appeared above” the monks in the air.
-The legend depicts the ship as of another world that in that moment merged with the world in which the monks were existing.
+The legend depicts the ship as of another world that at that moment merged with the world in which the monks were existing.
 The apparition is described in more detail in the next three lines.

 The speaker adds that the ship appeared to be interacting physically with the monk’s world.
 The two were connecting.
 Its anchor came down and dragged along behind the ship until it caught hold of the “altar rails”.
 This is the section of the chapel that separates the chancel from the nave.